We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 You have the choice between an indoor or outdoor gondola ride.

-Either way you go, it’s definitely one of the most romantic things to do in 3 days in Vegas.
+Either way you go, it’s definitely one of the most romantic things to do in a 3 day Las Vegas itinerary.

-- Hours: The indoor rides operate from 10 AM until 11 or midnight and the outdoor ones go from 11 AM-9:45 PM.
+- Hours: The indoor rides operate from 10 AM until 11 or midnight and the outdoor ones go from 11 AM until 10 PM.

 Volcano at the Mirage

-There are a lot of ridiculous, outlandish things on the Las Vegas Strip, but it’s hard to top the volcano at the Mirage.
+There are a lot of ridiculous, outlandish things on the Strip, but it’s hard to top the volcano at the Mirage.

 Seriously, there’s a volcano right there on the Strip that erupts nightly.